 So to expand a bit on what I mean by these last few statements I’ll give a bit of practical advice on how to get the most out of the Sonnar without jumping through all too many hoops.

 Only shoot wide open when you absolutely need it.
 Nailing focus on a 50/1.5 is challenging regardless of focus shift.
 And with the rapid transitions of the Sonnar this will be an even greater challenge.
 Unless your subject (and you) is totally static it’s simply way easier than you’d think to miss focus slightly even disregarding the propensity of the ZM Sonnar to front focus at this aperture.
 So unless you absolutely need the light gathering or really want the wide open look it makes more sense to shoot at f/2 where focus accuracy is spot on, bokeh is improved and contrast higher over the wide open performance.

 Avoid aperture settings between f/2.8 and f/4.
 These are the apertures most noticeably affected by the focus shift and depending on the scene it might be better to simply opt for shooting at f/2 for accurate focus and plenty of subject separation, or stop down to f/5.6 or ideally f/8 to give a deeper area in focus.

 Now just to reiterate that neither point is at all necessary to get pleasant results.
 I don’t really live as I learn in this instance.
-I often shoot both wide open and at the intermediate aperture settings mentioned.
 I’ve made a bunch of keepers both wide open as well as between f/2.8 and f/4.
-Sure if I scrutinise the images I can sometimes see the focus being off, but rarely, if ever, have I taken issue with the full frame because of the slight shift.
+Sure if I scrutinise the images I can sometimes see the focus being very slightly off, but rarely, if ever, have I taken issue with the full frame because of the shift.